 On the newer ships, if you don’t want to dress up for dinner, it is easy to avoid the main dining room, and visit one of the many other food outlets onboard.

 Royal Caribbean do have formal nights but the dress codes are mostly suggested rather than enforced.

-Royal Caribbean cruises are usually more flexible than P&O Cruises with a lot of dining on Royal Caribbean being flexible.
+Royal Caribbean cruises are usually more flexible than P&O Cruises – most of the dining on Royal Caribbean is flexible.

 To learn more about Royal Caribbean’s formal nights, including what you definitely can’t wear, check out this post:

 P&O Cruises vs Royal Caribbean – Dress Codes and Dining

 Guests looking for a more traditional cruise experience which includes formal nights and dress codes would enjoy a P&O cruise.